LukeGrahamLandry/franca/devlog.md

     for example, `-aot=llvm -S` takes 1800 to jit and run or 1240 when precompiled.
 - for bscopy, just calling memcpy instead of `BSOP(a, b, fn(a, b) => b);` makes codegen thread go 600 -> 550.
-  im sure llvm would have noticed but i certainly don't do idiom recognition.
+  im sure llvm would have noticed but i certainly don't do idiom recognition. backend isn't the bottleneck currently tho so it doesn't actually make it compile faster.
 - asm for count_ones and trailing_zeros cause i don't like seeing them near the top of the profile.

+it's sad that my asm functions have to be done through a call with the c abi where i spill all the locals first. i can't decide if i should try to commit to making intrinsics for everything you could ever want, or try to make real inline asm that can exist as an expression inside a function so good that it's not painful to do everything with inline asm.

+letting the backend have asm inside functions might actually be easy, because rega already doesn't know very much about calling conventions, the abi/isel stuff expresses register constraints as copies, so if i let you just have an opaque blob of asm bytes that uses specific inputs/output registers as though it was a call. just need to have the frontend passes that expect only tmps to leave references to registers alone. tiny change to alias, copy, fold. that's not quite as good as c's inline asm where you can have template registers that get picked by the compiler, but it's pretty pleasing for so little work.

 ## (Nov 29/30)